New Zealand Student Tours with KANES

-Because of immense geographic processes and weather processes there are many of these to experience while visiting New Zealand
+Because of immense erosion processes there are many gorges in New Zealand

 Uplifting land from tectonic activity enables gorges to grow.
 We explore the effects of the river erosion on different material and the processes involved with the erosion including slips and landslides, water falls, rapids, meanders etc.

-Hydro electric power and water storage systems commonly use gorges because of the energy they hold.
+Hydro electric power * and water storage dams commonly use gorges because of the energy they yield for less land consumption.

 Recreational and adventure activities use gorges because of their need for fast flowing water, cliffs, exciting rapids, deep pools, high walls and stunning scenery.

-We find the most interesting bridges and roads in gorges as these provide the biggest challenges to builders and engineers.
-These are great opportunities for physics and science students.
+Bridges and roads in gorges provide the biggest challenges for their builders and engineers.
+These offer opportunities for physics and science students.

 See also:-